saurabytes/MonarchMoneyTrendReport/README.md

 Things I've learned along the way:

-I used the styles that were in MM so it looked the same, but I'm sure it will break easily since styles are generated.
-If someone can give me the code to correct this, or at least look at the tags just at the beginning (ie: "TransactionsSummaryCard__ValueText*" it would probably be more stable between releases.
+I used the styles that were in MM so it looked the same.

 "BOTH" Sankey does not work - only use Categories & Groups.
 I have not worked on it at all to work for "BOTH"